 Brain chemistry is the totality of all the messaging system that chemically occurs in our brain.
 It allows our brain to carry out the usual functions such as moving, speaking, listening, thinking, and it regulates our emotions.

 For visual design to change brain chemistry, it must first be converted into something that can directly affect the brain.
-Visual design comes into the body through the eyes as light then turns into optical signals that is interpreted in the brain.
+The visual design comes into the body through the eyes as light then turns into optical signals that are interpreted in the brain.
 The interpretations come in a form of electrical signatures that have certain associations with the stored informational and emotional memories in the brain.

 A study was conducted to demonstrate the neural effects of visual art was done by Anne Bolwerk and her associates at Beijing Normal University.
-They observed that exposure to visual art production lead to the development of a functional connectivity that is related to the ability to resist stress.
-Another study revealed that art therapy is effective in dealing with stress, however it’s not a strong enough remedy for the more serious post-traumatic stress disorder.
+They observed that exposure to visual art production leads to the development of functional connectivity that is related to the ability to resist stress.
+Another study revealed that art therapy is effective in dealing with stress, however, it’s not a strong enough remedy for the more serious post-traumatic stress disorder.

 According to Dr. Candace Pert, emotions regulate what we perceive, remember and learn.
 Perceiving, remembering and learning are basically chemical interactions of peptides and receptors in the brain.
 The brain uses our emotions to then filter our perception to create our “reality”.
 Therefore, strictly speaking, our brain chemistry and reality are always changing—albeit in minute quantities—every single time we experience emotions caused by various stimuli including visual design.

 There are strategies that visual artists and graphic designers use in an attempt to elicit emotional and cerebral responses from viewers: